kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 For example: I didn't need all the dependencies listed in the `package.json` and `bower.json` files.
 I just needed the ones related to the code pieces I was refactoring, so I had to spend some time removing unneeded dependencies.

-OK...that was more of an inconvenience than a pain in the a$$.
+OK...that was more of an inconvenience than a pain in the a**.
 But setting up the CSS build process again?
 That sucked.

 Again, I'm a fan of how well Bootstrap does responsive web design and based my LESS setup around that.
-My `.less` files were named based on Bootstraps's pre-defined set of media queries.
+My `.less` files were named based on Bootstraps's pre-defined set of media queries, allowing me to add media query code based Bootstrap's near-perfect setup.

 So since Bootstrap has a media query called `@media (min-width: 1200px)`, I have a file called `min-width-1200.less` that contains the following code: